Arabs and Muslims Own Black Slaves in Five African Countries

 Unlike in debt bondage, the slave cannot pay a debt and be freed; unlike in sex slavery, a chattel slave, even after his or her most “useful” years, is typically not set free.
 One can be beaten, bought, inherited, sold, raped, even rented.
 Any children resulting from rape by the master are his also his property.
 It is the worst type of slavery.

 And just like the other forms slavery can take, chattel bondage still happens in the world today — particularly in Africa.

-Today, an estimate of between 529,000 and 869,000* black men, women, and children are still bought, owned, sold, and traded by Arab and Muslim masters in five African countries.
+Today, an estimate of between 529,000 and 869,000* black men, women, and children are still bought, owned, sold, and traded by Arab and black Muslim masters in five African countries.